-It is amazing to think that despite the financial hardship and mental illness which he suffered, he was able to create a body of work greater than most artists are able to complete in a lifetime much longer than his own.
+It is amazing to think that despite the financial hardship and mental illness that he suffered, he was able to create a body of work greater than most artists are able to complete in a lifetime much longer than his own.

-7. His "Portrait of Dr. Gachet" sold For $82.5 million in 1990.
+7. His “Portrait of Dr. Gachet” Sold for $82.5 Million in 1990

 Van Gogh created one of the most expensive paintings of history.
 His Portrait of Dr. Gachet which he painted in 1890 sold for $82.5 million in 1990.
 Not bad considering the financial hardship he suffered for most of his life.